asdeev/spshub-ui/README.md

-# Somali Professionals & Students Hub (spshub)
+# Somali Professionals & Students Hub (SPSHub)

-spshub is an application developed for Somali professionals and students to find mentorship.
+SPSHub is an application developed for Somali professionals and students to find mentorship.
 The application has been developed with [Vue.js](https://vuejs.org/).

 ## Installation